sergiandreplace/sergiandreplace.com/content/post/20180219-flutter-animations-the basics.md

 We are going to review it line by line.
 Maybe I'm being exhaustive, but fully understanding this class and its purpose is the key to understanding animations:

 * Line 1: we declare the class as abstract, based on a generic `T`.
-It extends `Listenable` and implements `ValueListenable<T>` (we will see the use of these on the next lines)
+It extends `Listenable` and implements `ValueListenable<T>` (we will see the use of these on the next lines).

 * Line 5: `addListener` is inherited from Listenable.
 This is an abstract method, so we are forced to implement it in any child.
 The purpose of this method is to add listeners that will listen to changes in the value.

-* Line 6: `removeListener` is the oposite of the previous, it remove a listener from our list of listeners.
-Also inherited from `Listenable`
+* Line 6: `removeListener` is the oposite of the previous, it removes a listener from our list of listeners.
+Also inherited from `Listenable`.

 Keep in mind that these two methods are expected to add and remove listeners for the value, but this is a de facto contract, as nothing forces us to follow this contract.
 This kind of "this is what you are supposed to do, but, hey, up to you" contracts are very usual in the animation framework, and they are what allows us to bend the rules to create new exciting stuff (don't worry, we will not do it, for the moment).